multiversx/mx-docs/docs/developers/nft-tokens.md

 - ESDTRoleNFTAddQuantity : this role allows one to add quantity of a specific NFT/SFT
 - ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT/SFT

-To see how roles can be assigned, please here to [this](/developers/nft-tokens#assigning-roles) section.
+To see how roles can be assigned, please refer to [this](/developers/nft-tokens#assigning-roles) section.

 ## **Assigning roles** ##